lekt9/magictables/README.md

 ## Fallback Behavior

-When Neo4j is not configured or unavailable, MagicTables uses a hybrid driver that falls back to in-memory storage with JSON-based caching.
+When Neo4j is not configured or unavailable, MagicTables uses a hybrid driver that falls back to local file storage with JSON-based caching.
 This allows basic functionality to continue working, but with some limitations:

 1. Data persistence is limited to what can be efficiently stored in JSON format.
 2. Complex graph operations that rely on Neo4j's capabilities are not available.